Your Guide to ESG in Real Estate: What Investors Should Know

 By doing your part to fight climate change, you contribute to the safety and health of our planet for future generations.

-Remember, the real estate industry’s contributions to climate change come from two sources: constructing buildings and operating them.
+Remember, the real estate industry’s contributions to climate change come from two sources: construction and operation.
 So, even if you aren’t constructing new buildings, you can still make small changes to optimize existing properties.
 Then, you’ll reap all of the benefits of ESG investing.

 Saving money on operating costs